- Chat and sales facilitation tools

 - Social media linkage

 Firewall, WAF, secure connection and many other solutions are focused on securing internal servers and the communication between the browser and these internal servers.
-As defined above, 3rd party scripts are executed on the user’s browser but are called from a remote serve.
+As defined above, 3rd party scripts are executed on the user’s browser but are called from a remote server.
 This client-side connection operates completely outside of the security capabilities an organization deploys to secure the server side of the browser session.

 Source Defense’s Vice was built to be “transparent” to your third parties, we require no special cooperation or integration to operate seamlessly with them.